MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 2. If you're not already signed, sign in now using existing account or create new *Microsoft Account*.

   > [!NOTE]
   > You can use *Azure AD* or *Microsoft Account* to sign in.
 You must have the *global administrator* role to register with *Azure AD*.
-If you do not have the role, you can try to [find global administrator](troubleshooting#how-to-find-global-administrator-for-your-organization) for your organization or sign in using *Microsoft Account*.
+If you do not have the role, you this is what you can do:
+  > * try to [find global administrator](troubleshooting#how-to-find-global-administrator-for-your-organization) for your organization
+  > * sign in using *Microsoft Account*.

 3. Scroll down to **Developer programs** section and click on [Get Started](https://partner.microsoft.com/en-us/dashboard/registration/collaborate) link for **Microsoft Collaborate**.